bkesterbyld/maroon-potato/src/pages/platform.md

     features:
       - content: >
-          Store structured, unstructured, and object data across public clouds and then move, replicate and export it as needed—with Above you are never locked-in and it's easy to migrate into traditional databases.
+          Store structured, unstructured, and object data across public clouds and then move, replicate and export it as needed.
+With Above you are never locked in and it's easy to migrate into traditional databases.
         actions: []
         media_position: left
         media_width: fifty